RealKinetic/elm-firestore/README.md

 # elm-firestore

+*Note: Very alpha.
+Use at your own risk.*

 Interact with Google's Cloud Firestore using Elm

 One of the most pleasurable stacks to develop apps on: Elm + Firebase/Firestore